rhaz96/Case-Study-1/CaseStudy1MarkV1.md

 ##       cor
 ## 0.6706215
 ```

-#### Plot of IBU versus ABV
-Shows a general positive trend with higher Abv associated with higher levels of IBU
-The regression line illustrates that the variability may be changing along the prediction line (heteroscedasticity)
-    This is exemplified by the fact that beers of 5% ABV or lower tend to have low to moderate IBU and not high levels of IBU
-    However, at ABV of 7.5 and higher, you get a full range of IBU's meaning that it is possible to have high ABV low IBU beers
-    Note: this coreelation does not show causation as the relationship may be affect by third variables such as ingredients used,
-     fermentaiton process, and marketing needs
+At *r* = 0.67, this is indeed moderately, but not strong, positive correlation.
+The regression line illustrates that the variability may be changing along the prediction line (heteroscedasticity).
+This is exemplified by the fact that beers of 5% ABV or lower tend to have low to moderate IBU and not high levels of IBU.
+However, at ABV of 7.5 and higher, you get a full range of IBU's meaning that it is possible to have high ABV low IBU beers.
+This correlation does not show causation as the relationship may be affect by third variables such as ingredients used, fermentaiton process, and marketing needs.

-### Data regarding consumption is helpful to make business plans
+### Integrating beer consumption data to understand drinking habits

-additional data was scraped from URL=http://scottjanish.com/map-per-capita-gallons-beer-consumed-per-adult-state
+Additional [data](http://scottjanish.com/map-per-capita-gallons-beer-consumed-per-adult-state) is helpful in understanding which states are heavy drinkers on average, and can be used to examine if higher consumption relates to more breweries for any given state.

 ```r
 knitr::opts_chunk$set(echo = TRUE)